 Don't limit yourself to objects labeled as "hair accessories".
 There are so many options on how you can dress up your strands just by thinking outside the box, like this Chanel necklace for example.
-The jewelry you already own -- necklaces, earrings, bracelets and more -- might just serve as your hair's best accessory.
+The jewelry you already own—think necklaces, earrings, bracelets, and more—might just serve as your hair's best accessory.

-Accessorizing the hairline to our up-styles is a trend on the rise, and thanks to lines like LeLet NY, looks like this ascending pearled parting are easy to achieve with pre-made pieces ready to be clipped into place.
-If you're more of a DIY-er, you can use wig/extension glue to adhere whatever sized pearls, rhinestones or other gems into your parting with discretion.
-Make sure to have an alcohol based spray on hand (I like to use Bumble & Bumble's Thickening Tonic) for glue removal.
+Accessorizing the hairline to our updos is a trend on the rise, and thanks to lines like LeLet NY, looks like this ascending pearled parting are easy to achieve with pre-made pieces ready to be clipped into place.
+If you're more of a DIY-er, you can use wig or extension glue to adhere whatever sized pearls, rhinestones, or other gems into your parting with discretion.
+Make sure to have an alcohol-based spray on hand (I like to use Bumble & Bumble's Thickening Tonic) for glue removal.

 The Sassy Ponytail

-This ultra-high ponytail can be yours for the taking (and with minimal effort, might I add) thanks to user friendly extensions like these Invisi-Ponytails from Glam Seamless.
-They're essentially pre-made ponytails with clips that slide directly the base of your natural ponytail, and they have a separated section for you to wrap around and disguise where it's connected.
-With fool proof, ready-to-use clip-ons like these you'll be flipping your long, lengthy ponytails from side to side with a little extra sass.
+This ultra-high ponytail can be yours for the taking (and with minimal effort, might I add) thanks to user-friendly extensions like these Invisi-Ponytails from Glam Seamless.
+They're essentially pre-made ponytails with clips that slide directly into the base of your natural ponytail, and they have a separated section for you to wrap around and disguise where it's connected.
+With fool proof, ready-to-use clip-ons like these, you'll be flipping your lengthy ponytail from side to side with a little extra sass.

 Fun and Flirty

-A fun and flirty ponytail is all about preparation.
-To give a solid foundation to your ponys, try using a good volumizing primer or thickening tonic on wet hair before your blowout.
-Then, set each round brushed curl with a flat, creasless clip so that the hair holds it's shape as it cools into place.
-After the hair has cooled, remove your clips and brush the hair out with a mixed bristle brush for soft, fluffy volume and those perfectly imperfect curled ends.
-For a mid-height ponytail like Rachel Brosnahan's, follow the eye line up at a very subtle angle, and secure.
+A fun, flirty ponytail is all about preparation.
+To give a solid foundation to your ponies, try using a good volumizing primer or thickening tonic on wet hair before your blowout.
+Then, set each round-brushed curl with a flat, creaseless clip so that the hair holds its shape as it cools into place.
+After your hair has cooled, remove your clips and brush the hair out with a mixed-bristle brush for soft, fluffy volume and those perfectly imperfect curled ends.
+For a mid-height ponytail like Rachel Brosnahan's, follow the eye line up at a subtle angle and secure.

-An easy way to get a little extra volume and height to your ponytail is by using a triple-toothed teasing comb.
-With three rows of super fine "teeth" in a unique zig zag pattern, it's sure to push up some major volume, no matter what your hair type.
+An easy way to get a little extra volume and height in your ponytail is by using a triple-toothed teasing comb.
+With three rows of superfine "teeth" in a unique zig-zag pattern, it's sure to push up some major volume, no matter your hair type.

-If you've got extra long locks, this ponytail is a fun and unique way to break things up.
-Beginning near the temples and pulling up towards the crown of the head, create your first horizontal section (as if you were doing a half-up high ponytail) and secure with an elastic that matches your hair color so it's easily disguised.
-Continue creating 2-3 more sections down toward the nape of the neck before continuing on down the length of your ponytail.
-Use a little dry texture spray on each section and back brush to get that bubbled up volume.
+If you've got extra-long locks, this ponytail is a fun and unique way to break things up.
+Beginning near the temples and pulling up towards the crown of the head, create your first horizontal section (as if you were doing a half-up high ponytail) and secure it with an elastic that matches your hair color, so it's easily disguised.
+Continue creating two or three more sections down toward the nape of the neck before continuing down the length of your ponytail.
+Use a little dry texture spray on each section and back-brush to get that bubbled-up volume.

 The details in your ponytail hold the potential of being its defining feature.
-Like Madelaine Petsch's diagonal parting, such a simple detail can be the component to your hairstyle that really makes it stand out.
-If you want to switch up your parting, spritz the area with some water and blow dry into the desired direction with a fine tooth comb.
+See Madelaine Petsch's diagonal parting—such a simple detail can be the component to your hairstyle that really makes it stand out.
+If you want to switch up your parting, spritz the area with some water and blow-dry in the desired direction with a fine-tooth comb.
 A tail comb is sure to get you the cleanest parting of your choosing.

 Wet 'n Wild

 You don't need to have wet hair to get a wet and wild ponytail.
-If you're starting off with dry hair, apply a liberal amount of hair oil or serum to your ends and finish off by pulling the hair back with a heavy coating of shine spray and/or pomade for a glistened look.
-Brush back partially for smoothness at the roots.
-You could also use a plant based, aerosol free hair spray for extra hold without piling on a harmful amount of product buildup.
+If you're starting with dry hair, apply a liberal amount of hair oil or serum to your ends and finish off by pulling the hair back with a heavy coating of shine spray and/or pomade for a glistened look.
+Brush it back partially for smoothness at the roots.
+You could also use a lightweight hairspray for extra hold without creating too much product buildup.

-This sleek, minimal high ponytail on Ashley Graham is one to covet.
-If you don't have extra long locks, that doesn't mean you can't rock an extra long ponytail.
-In this day and age extensions are becoming so much more accessible and user friendly that it'd just be a shame not to play with them more often.
+This voluminous high ponytail on Ashley Graham is one to covet.
+If you don't have extra-long locks, that doesn't mean you can't rock an extra-long ponytail.
+In this day and age, extensions are becoming so much more accessible and user-friendly that it'd just be a shame not to play with them more often.
 Another line we love that makes easy-to-apply ponytails is Hidden Crown's Bungee Ponytail.
-You wrap it around and hook it into place.
-Nothing to it!
+Just wrap it around and hook it into place—nothing to it!